Field Trip Programs

 Grades 4 – Adult | Time: 2 Hours

 Teamwork and problem solving are emphasized in this outdoor skills program that simulates an emergency situation in the outdoors.
-Students construct survival shelters out of forest debris and use primitive firemaking skills to create a warming fire.
+Students construct survival shelters out of forest debris and limited camping supplies as well as use primitive fire making skills to create a warming fire.
 Dressing for the weather and basic survival tips are also covered.
+Available year-round.

 Marshmallows included, add on s’mores for $0.50 per participant.